-Divorce and family lawyer in Montreal
+Divorce and Family Lawyer in Montreal and the West Island

-- Divorce & Custody
+- Divorce & separation

-- Child Custody
+- Child support

-- Parental Alienation
+- Parental alienation

 The first is called an interim hearing.
 This is for matters of urgency.
 The second, is a provisional hearing.
 The judgement on the provisional hearing will continue to have effect until the final hearing, namely the divorce hearing.

-The Interim Hearing
+The Interim Divorce Hearing

 The Provisional Hearing

-Here a judgement of divorce is issued.
+At the divorce hearing, a judgement of divorce is issued.
 The Court will also partition the assets between the parties.
 In addition to the final decision regarding custody, a Court Order regarding child and or spousal support will also be rendered.